 Foaling season is an exciting time around any stable.
 Breeding stables often have many foals being born around the same time.
-And, of course, a private owner will be excited to greet a new addition to their four-legged family when their beloved mare gives birth.
+And, of course, an owner will be excited to greet a new addition to their four-legged family when their beloved mare gives birth.
 Here are 10 facts about foals you may not have known.

 01 of 10

-Eleven Month Production Time
+Eleven Month Gestation Period

 It takes around 11 months for a foal to fully develop inside of the mare.
 Some foals can be several weeks late or early.
 Occasionally, a foal can be up to four weeks late.
 Most breeders try to time foaling for early spring, so the foal can grow and exercise throughout the summer months.